ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

-Photospheric fitting and Galactic kinematics both suggest that \jj\ is over 2 Gyr old, yet it has both an infrared excess and H$\alpha$ emission.
+Photospheric fitting, lithium non-detection and Galactic kinematics suggest that \jj\ is over 2 Gyr old, yet it has both an infrared excess and H$\alpha$ emission.
 Strong H$\alpha$ emission is commonly seen in young stellar objects with a diversity of shapes which are due to the optical depth effects and the geometry of stellar gas accretion and winds.
 In the atlas of high-resolution spectra of H$\alpha$ in young stellar objects by \citet{reip96}, the shape of H$\alpha$ in \jj\ would be characterized as type IV-R (one-sided blue excess with the red part of the photospheric absorption line profile visible), and a handful of objects in their catalog display such shape.
 The width of H$\alpha$ in \jj\ is well within the range of velocity widths seen in young stellar objects and well within the critical rotational velocity of the star $\sim$370 km s$^{-1}$.
 What is clearly different in \jj\ is the strength of H$\alpha$: the median equivalent width in the \citet{reip96} sample is 35\AA, and the distribution extends to hundreds of \AA.
 The relative paucity of H$\alpha$ emission in \jj\ is consistent with it being significantly older than the sources in \citet{reip96}.
 Stars which host debris disks do not always show H$\alpha$ emission \citep{curr08}.
 The equivalent widths of a few \AA\ -- similar to that seen in \jj\ -- are indeed typical, though unlike \jj\ the stars themselves still often show additional signs of youth, e.g., strong reddening due to circumstellar dust \citep{curr08}.

-In what follows we assume that the H$\alpha$ emission is due to circumstellar activity, e.g., magnetospheric accretion onto the star which would be consistent with the observed velocity width \citep{whit03}.
-This assumption can be definitively tested using post-occultation spectroscopy: if the emission has nothing to do with the occulter, it should still be there with the same equivalent width.
+A putative M-dwarf companion described by \citet{fore25} would contribute $\sim 3\%$ of the continuum flux around H$\alpha$ and up to $\sim 30\%$ of the continuum flux around Pa$\beta$, but would not have hydrogen absorption in its spectrum, so its effect would be to reduce the equivalent width of the stellar photospheric absorption features somewhat, and therefore our measurement of the equivalent width of emission can be under-estimated.